Rigidity of random stationary measures and applications to point processes: Rigidity of random stationary measures

 \end{theorem}

 Proof at Section \ref{sec:prf-cvs-main} .

-\begin{remark} Under these hypotheses, if it can be established by other means that $ \M$ is linearly 0-rigid or 1-rigid, one can reverse the reasoning of Example \ref{ex:GP} and deduce similar bounds on the variance of linear statistics. \end{remark}
+\begin{remark} Under these hypotheses, if it can be established by other means that $ \M$ is linearly 0-rigid or 1-rigid, one can reverse the reasoning of Example \ref{ex:GP} and deduce bounds on the variance of linear statistics similar to those of $ \P_{\textrm{GAF}}$ and $ \P_{\textrm{Gin}}$. \end{remark}

 In view of Proposition \ref{prop:not-lmr-finite-z}, Theorems \ref{thm:main-krigid-iso} and \ref{thm:converse-rigidity}, \eqref{eq:ass-general-k-rigid} is necessary and sufficient for $ \k$-rigidity on $ A$ in the following cases \begin{itemize} \item $ \s_{}$ is ``simple'', \item $ \M$ is not LMR and $ \s_{}$ is quasi-isotropic, i.e. there is $ c_{-},c_{ + }>0$ such that